-- On Monday, Wednesday, Friday, you’ll find us at our office in Nashville.
-An open office environment with tons of natural light, bottomless coffee, comfy couches, beer fridge, and plenty of ‘90s playlists.
+- MONDAY, WEDNESDAY, FRIDAY: You’ll find us at our office in Nashville.
+An open office environment with tons of natural light, bottomless coffee, comfy couches, beer fridge, and plentty of ‘90s playlists.
 Being together often allows us to work collaboratively, conduct meetings efficiently, and strengthen company culture.

-- Tuesday & Thursday are remote days at Proof.
+- TUESDAYS & THURSDAYS: These are remote days at Proof.
 It’s good to get out of the office.
 And here in Nashville, there is no shortage of coffee shops or co-working spaces to sit and garner fresh perspective.
 We often use these days, individually, for much-needed “head down” time to focus without distractions.
 Because sometimes, work goes better with sweatpants.
-We maintain a consistent line of communication amongst the team throughout the day via Slack, and more often than that, you’ll find us pairing off and meeting up at a favorite spot for some outside-the-office collaboration.
+We maintain a consistent line of communication amongst the team throughout the day via Slack, and more often than that, you’ll find us pairing off and meeting up at a favorite spot for some outside-the-office collaboration..

-- Vision Day: One day a month, we close our inboxes and take a break from client work to talk internal strategy and new projects.
+One day a month, we close our inboxes and take a break from client work to talk internal strategy and new projects.
 We use this time to catch up on our internal projects and goals, as well as to reflect and relax.
-On these days, you might find our team going for a hike, touring a local distillery, or bowling at the local alley.
+On these days, you might find our team going for a hike,

 Communication is absolutely essential to the DNA of Proof.
 We’re open, honest, and responsive both internally and with our day-to-day interactions with clients.